SilkRose/Pony/stories/deternal/deternal.md

 "Hey, Sweetie.
 What's going on, is Rarity okay?"

 Sweetie Belle shook her head.
 "No, she needs help!
 Can you do anything to save her?
-I… I can't loose my sister…"
+I… I can't lose my sister…"

 Twilight slumped.
 "No, I can't do anything.
 I've tried search for a spell, book, or anything to help, but nothing I find can help her…"